-Historic New Harmony invites schoolchildren to New Harmony, Indiana April 16 through 18, 2019 to experience what life was like in the 1800's through the eyes of a variety of period artisans.
+Historic New Harmony invites schoolchildren to New Harmony, Indiana April 15 through 17, 2020 to experience what life was like in the 1800s through the eyes of a variety of period artisans.
 This year we welcome back artisans who specialize in paper marbling, wood carving, beekeeping, tinsmithing and weaving, to name just a few.
-Our 19th century doctor will present interactive shows each day at Murphy Auditorium and will once again be dueling at the Atheneum in the afternoon.
-Visitors can also explore the Harmonist Labyrinth.
+Albert Roberts, who previously conducted the 1800’s doctor presentation, will once again be giving an interactive demonstration on shipping featuring travel, trade, and warfare in the early 1800s.
+The demonstration will focus on the roles children played on these vessels by using an interactive game.

 Jeff Goris showcasing the art of tinsmithing.×